emberjs/guides/source/models/index.md

 ## Convention Over Configuration with JSON API

 You can significantly reduce the amount of code you need to write and maintain by relying on Ember's conventions.
-By adopting these conventions, you won't just write less code; your code will be much easier to maintain and be understood by other developers on your team.
+Since these conventions will be shared among developers on your team, following them leads to code that is easier to maintain and understand.

 Rather than create an arbitrary set of conventions, Ember Data is designed to work out of the box with [JSON API][json-api].
 JSON API is a